spadin/flash_data/README.md

 ### Installation

 0. [Download this package](https://github.com/spadin/flash_data/zipball/master).
-0. Unzip the package in the packages directory of your Concrete5 installation.
+0. Unzip and move the `flash_data` folder into the packages directory of your Concrete5 installation.
 0. From the Concrete5 dashboard, click the Install Package button in the Add Functionality tab.

 ### Usage